babelouest/glewlwyd/docs/WEBAUTHN.md

 Value of the relying party that will be used and compared to during the registration and authentication process.
 It must correspond to the address of the web server hosting the front-end application.
 It must be an `https://` address unless you're using only under `localhost` (but why would you?).

+### Supported webauthn formats

+Select the formats you want your Webauthn scheme to support.
+You must select at least one format.
+Format TPM and Android Key are not supported yet.

 ### Signature algorithm

 Signature algorithms supported.
 Currently, only ECDSA signatures are supported.

+### Certificate file path on the server

+These are the certificates provided by the security key manufactors used to validate the full chain.
+If you enter no certificate, then no chain trust will be checked when a FIDO2 device will register, which can lead to man in the middle attack.
+Therefore you're strongly suggested to specify the manufactors you support.

 ### Android Safetynet integrity: Expected ctsProfileMatch value and Expected basicIntegrity value